-The attribute Probability of cure is a mandatory attribute, but is optional in stage 1 of RRE (see Manual part I for more information on stage 1 and 2).
+The attribute Probability of cure is a mandatory attribute.
 The attribute Probability of cure should be regarded as dynamic, i.e. the value of the attribute Probability of cure could change over time.

 In case the capital requirements for the corresponding exposure are not reported under the IRB approach or in case the institution does not base the LGD estimate on a probability of cure of the debtor, contract or instrument, please report the attribute Probability of cure as "Non-applicable".